dhmspector/ZeitSatTrack/README.md

 func loadSatelliteSubGroup(subgroupName:String, group: String) -> Error?
 ```

-> *Note*: loading a set of TLEs does not start tracking satellites; it is merely loading of a catalog of satellites that _can_ be tracked.
-See [Getting Satellite Positions](#Getting-Satellite-Positions) for details on getting poisons from stars in the catalog.
+> *Note*: loading a set of TLEs does not start tracking satellites; it is merely loading of a catalog of satellites and doing the initial math needed so that satellites _can_ be tracked.
+See [Getting Satellite Positions](#Getting-Satellite-Positions) for details on getting positions from items in the catalog.

-## Setting the Location
+## Setting the Reference Location
-If a location is set, additional information about satellites from the perspective of an Earthbound observer can requested.
+If a reference location is set, additional information about satellites from the perspective of an Earthbound observer can requested.
 Location can be set to be fixed point by setting the property directly:

 ```swift
 satTracker.location = CLLocation(latitude: 37.780129, longitude: -122.392033)
 ```

-...or by enabling continuous updating using the call:
+...or by enabling continuous location updating using the call:

 ```swift
 Let status = satTracker.enableContinuousLocationUpdates()